JasonBassoon/oldbrokenmain/SOC-Lab-Plan-Claude.md

 This is an optimized SOC lab implementation plan for your Dell XPS 9320 with 16 GB RAM running Ubuntu.
 This plan improves upon the baseline by adding phased deployment, resource optimization strategies, snapshot management, and comprehensive attack simulation scenarios.

+**Finalized Network Architecture:** This plan reflects the baseline network architecture using Internal LAN 10.10.10.0/24 with pfSense at 10.10.10.1, Ubuntu Server at 10.10.10.103, and Kali Linux at 10.10.10.104.
+Pre-migration references to 192.168.122.253 are deprecated.

 **Strategic Windows Delay:** Windows ISOs have time-limited evaluation licenses (180 days for Server, 90 days for Win10/11).
 This plan delays Windows downloads and deployment until Phase 5, allowing you to build and validate your core infrastructure (hypervisor, networking, SIEM, attack platform) first.
 This maximizes your Windows evaluation period and reduces pressure during the learning process.

 ## System Analysis